Vasundharashukla/entry-notifier/readme.md

 ```python
 $ pip install -r requirements.txt
 ```

+- For sending emails, you need a gmail id and allow third party applications to access it.
+Before using it here disable your mail security [here](https://myaccount.google.com/lesssecureapps) to allow third party application access.
+If the application does not send mails even after this step, follow the instructions given [here](https://www.twilio.com/blog/2018/03/send-email-programmatically-with-gmail-python-and-flask.html).

+- Generate a way2sms api key from any valid indian mobile numbers and paste it in the send_message() method inside app.py.
+The way2sms free trial account allows you to send 25 messages.

 - Make sure the internet connection you are using allows you to access the SMTP Port otherwise it may cause smtp errors and the application might crash while sending emails.

-- Goto the application directory through the terminal and set the environment variables as follows(as done on a windows system):
+- Goto the application directory through the terminal, set the environment variables and run the application as follows(as done on a windows system):

 ```python
 $ set FLASK_APP=app.py